RedBedHed/Homura/README.md

   <image src="/Art/Mitakihara_Snow.png" ></image>
 </p>

 <h6 align="center"><i>"The truth is...
 I'm from the future.
 I've met you over and over and every time... and every time...
 I've had to watch you die.
 What do I have to do to save you?
 What do I have to do to change your fate?
-I kept doing this month over again searching for the answer.
-I will save you.
+I kept doing this month over again searching for the answer."</i></h6>
+<h6 align="center"><i>I will save you.
 It's the one thing I wished for.
 It's how it all started.
 And now...
-It's the only thing I have left to guide me." - Akemi Homura</i></h6>
+It's the only thing I have left to guide me."</i></h6>
+<h6 align="center"><i> - Akemi Homura</i></h6>

 ## Index
 1. [Introduction](#introduction)